Make Poverty History: Tourism Can Help

 Of the 702.1 million people now in extreme poverty, the greatest areas of poverty are Sub-Saharan Africa with about 347.1 million (35.2% of the population) and South Asia with 231.3 million in poverty (13.5% of the population).
 About one in five persons in developing regions lives on less than $1.25 per day

-Poverty reduction is not uniform across the world; prospering countries such as China, India and Brazil have made more progress in the measures of absolute poverty reduction than other countries.
+Poverty reduction is not uniform across the world; prospering countries such as China, India and Brazil have made more progress in the measures of absolute poverty reduction than other countries, butof course it may not benefit all.

 How can tourism help poverty?